Andres-Hack/pagina-web/README.md

 ```
 > npm install
 > npm run start
 ```

-* Run app (in this example: "git-bind") - **read README.md file in the corresponding app root directory** for more information.
+* Arrancar app (in this example: "git-bind") - **read README.md file in the corresponding app root directory** for more information.

 ```
-> java -jar git-bind/build/libs/git-bind-1.0.0-SNAPSHOT.jar
+> npm start
 ```